Embed Linker v3 on Your Site

 mode

-The mode option affects how the found references behave.
-If not specified, the default is "popup-click" mode.
+modeThe mode option affects how the found references behave.
+If not specified, the default is "link" mode.
+Please note: In previous versions of the Linker, the default was "pop-up-click".

 The value of mode is one of the following strings:

-• "link" - The references are turned into links, which open in a new browser tab when clicked.
-There is no popup with textual content.
+"link": Any references are turned into links, which open in a new browser tab when clicked.
+No pop-up box with textual content appears. -

 contentLang

-Sets the language used to display the textual content in the popup.
+contentLangThis specifies the language used to display the text in the pop-up box.
 Options are bilingual, english, and hebrew.
 The default value is bilingual.

 interfaceLang

-Sets the language of the popup interface which controls the text in the bottom bar, as well as the orientation (left to right or right to left).
+interfaceLangThis specifies the language of the pop-up interface, which controls both the text in the bottom bar and its orientation (left-to-right or right-to-left).
 Options are english or hebrew.
 The default value is english.

 excludeFromLinking

-Sets a CSS selector that defines elements on the page that you do not want to be linked.
-This may be useful, for example, if you have page headers where links or popups could be distracting.
+excludeFromLinkingThis sets a CSS selector that selects elements on the page that you do not want linked.
+This may be useful, for example, if you have page headers where links or pop-ups may be distracting.
 Anything within an existing <a> tag will be excluded by default.
-Citations that are found but excluded are still tracked for usage in the Web Pages section on Sefaria.
-The value of the parameter is a string which is any valid CSS selector.
+Citations that are found but excluded are still tracked for usage in the Web Pages section in the Sefaria Library, a panel that links Library users to sites across the web that reference a specific text.
+The value of the parameter is a string, which is any valid CSS selector.

 whitelistSelector

-Sets a CSS selector that defines elements on the page that should always be searched for citations.
-This field by default shouldn't be necessary to fill in, since the linker relies on heuristics to find the main page content.
-However, this parameter can be used in cases where part of the page is missed.
+whitelistSelectorThis sets a CSS selector that defines elements on the page that should always be searched for citations.
+This field shouldn't be required by default, since the Linker relies on heuristics to find the main page content.
+However, this parameter can be used when part of the page is missing.

 dynamic

-Set this to true if the linker is being called dynamically-your page content changes dynamically after the initial page load.
-Normally, the linker sends a tracking signal back to Sefaria and determines the page URL by checking the first canonical link tag on your page.
+dynamicSet this to true if the Linker is being called dynamically or if your page content changes dynamically after the initial page load.
+Normally, the Linker sends a tracking signal back to Sefaria and determines the page URL by checking the first canonical link tag on your page.
 However, most dynamic pages do not update this tag when their content changes.
 By setting dynamic to true, the linker will instead use window.href to get the current URL, ensuring that dynamically generated pages are tracked correctly.

 popupStyles